jerrens/ResumeTracker/README.md

 The primary logic that handles the redirect lookup can be found in [/functions/HTTPSEndpoints/GetResume.js](./functions/HTTPSEndpoints/GetResume.js).

+### Aggregates

+Initially, aggregates will be used to analyze the contents of the database using Studio 3T.
+These aggregates can be found in [/reports/aggregates](./reports/aggregates/).
+Over time, I hope to expand this interface by creating a simple HTML page to retrieve data and visualize the data.

 ## Components Used

 1. Purchased a custom domain from [NameCheap.com](https://NameCheap.com)